What happens to your student finance application - after your first year of study

 Your student finance application will follow six main steps, as outlined below.
 Once you have registered for student finance online, you can check the progress of your application online at any stage by logging into your account.

 You must submit an application for student finance for every year you are in higher education.
-You should be sure to indicate on the online application or on form PR1 if there has been a change to your circumstances - for example, to your household income or your marital status.
+You should be sure to indicate on the online application or on the form PR1 if there has been a change to your circumstances, for example, to your household income or your marital status.
 If there has been a change to your circumstances, you may need to supply documentary evidence.

 Step two: your parent, partner or spouse supports your application

 If you are receiving financial support from a parent, spouse or partner, they will need to confirm whether their income or other circumstances have changed since you last submitted an application.
 If it has, they may need to provide evidence to your local Student Finance NI office.
 This will be explained to them when they complete their part of the application online or on paper.

 - The role of parents, spouses and partners

 Your Student Finance NI office will review the information that you and others have provided, and decide the amount of student loans and other financial support you are entitled to.
 Once your local Student Finance NI office has reached a decision regarding your entitlement to financial help, they forward this information to Student Finance NI.
 They will also send you a Financial Assessment letter containing this information.

 Step four: your support is confirmed and prepared for payment